felix2000jp/spring-application-template/README.md

 #### Dependabot

-To help with keeping the application dependencies always up to date, this repository has dependabot configured to, on a weekly basis open PRs with version updates for both the dependencies listed in pom.xml file and actions used.
+To help with keeping the application dependencies always up to date, this repository has dependabot configured to, on a weekly basis open PRs with version updates for both the maven and actions dependencies used.

 ### GitHub actions - CI CD Workflow